Support Services

 The EL students at Glacier Hills Elementary School of Arts & Science represent a wide variety of language groups.
 We have students whose first languages include Arabic, Chinese, Hindi, Russian, Spanish, Somali, Tamil, Telugu, Turkish and Vietnamese.
 In the 2020-21 school year, there are 34 different home languages represented at our school!

-Gifted and Talent Development
+Talent Development

-Gifted and talented children are those students with outstanding abilities and capable of higher performance when compared to others of similar age, experience and environment.
+Academically talented children are those students with outstanding abilities and capable of higher performance when compared to others of similar age, experience and environment.
 They have significantly different educational needs from their peers and require educational differentiation as a regular part of their school day to ensure they reach their full potential.

 These services are available at all elementary and middle schools.

-Gifted and Talent Development contacts by school/location.
+Talent Development contacts by school/location.

 - Parent Resources